• Art Magazine

 TV Buddha and the connection between East and West

 TV Buddha (1974) is one of Paik's most iconic installations.
-A Buddha statue contemplates its own image on a television screen, recorded by a camera in real time.
-This closed loop symbolizes self-reflection in a media-mediated world.
-As the Buddha—a symbol of Eastern wisdom—contemplates himself on the Western medium of television, a cultural bridge is created.
+A Buddha statue contemplates its own image on a television screen, captured by a camera in real time.
+This closed loop symbolizes self-reflection in a media-saturated world.
+As the Buddha—a symbol of Eastern wisdom—observes itself in the Western medium of television, a cultural bridge is created.

-What's remarkable is that when viewers approach the screen, they also appear in the picture, allowing Paik to create an "electronic environment that is open and encourages audience participation."
+Remarkably, when viewers approach the screen, they also appear in the image, thus creating an "electronic environment that is not closed and encourages audience participation".

 Global Groove and the Democratization of the Media

 With Global Groove (1973), Paik created a groundbreaking work of early video art.
-This 28-minute electronic collage begins with the prophetic words, "This is a glimpse into the video landscape of tomorrow, when you can tune into any television station on Earth ."
-Produced with John Godfrey at WNET, the work blends traditional Korean dances with American rock, Japanese Pepsi commercials with Navajo chants, and features appearances by John Cage and Allen Ginsberg.
+This 28-minute electronic collage begins with the prophetic words: "This is a glimpse into the video landscape of tomorrow, when you can switch to any television channel on Earth ."
+Produced with John Godfrey at the WNET studio, the work blends traditional Korean dances with American rock, Japanese Pepsi commercials with Navajo chants, and performances by John Cage and Allen Ginsberg.

-Technically revolutionary was the use of the video synthesizer developed by Paik with Shuya Abe, which produced visual effects similar to today's video mashup.
+The use of the video synthesizer developed by Paik with Shuya Abe was technically revolutionary, as it produced visual effects similar to today's video mashup.

 Electronic Superhighway: A vision becomes reality

 Electronic Superhighway: Continental US, Alaska, Hawaii (1995) embodies Paik's vision of a global communications network.
-The gigantic installation consists of 336 televisions, 50 video players, over 1,100 meters of cable, and 175 meters of multicolored neon tubes.
+The gigantic installation consists of 336 television sets, 50 video players, over 1,100 meters of cable, and 175 meters of multicolored neon tubes.

-Each U.S. state is outlined by neon lines and displays specific video clips—for example, scenes from "Oklahoma!" for Oklahoma or footage of the Civil Rights Movement for Alabama.
-For Washington, D.C., Paik installed a camera that shows visitors in real time—a reminder of how media shapes our perception of ourselves and others.
+Each US state is outlined by neon lines and displays specific video clips – for example, scenes from "Oklahoma!" for Oklahoma or footage of the Civil Rights Movement for Alabama.
+For Washington, D.C., Paik installed a camera that shows visitors in real time – an indication of how media shapes our self-perception and how others perceive us.

 Nam June Paik's works in museums worldwide